 The solution: Dethatching is the process of vigorously raking up excess thatch (the layer of dead grass, leaves, and other organic matter between grass blades and the soil surface) to give soil and grass roots access to water, oxygen, sunlight, and nutrients.

-Aeration is like acupuncture for your lawn, but instead of thin needles, aerators have hollow tines that remove soil.
-Aeration loosens your lawn’s tight muscles and encourages better circulation of oxygen and nutrients.
+Aeration is like acupuncture for your lawn, but instead of thin needles, aerators have hollow tines that poke small holes and remove soil.
+When you aerate your lawn, you help loosen its tight muscles and encourage better circulation of oxygen and nutrients.

-The problem: Compacted soil restricts root growth and doesn’t give roots space to receive water, oxygen, and nutrients from the soil surface.
+The problem: Compacted soil restricts root growth and prevents the root zone from receiving water, oxygen, and nutrients from the soil surface.

 - With looser, more nutrient-rich soil, root systems can spread out and grow deeper into the soil.

-- Aeration actually decreases your need to dethatch: Looser, less compacted soil stimulates beneficial microbe growth.
-Microbes help decompose the thatch layer.
+- Aeration actually decreases your need to dethatch.
+Looser, less compacted soil stimulates beneficial microbe growth, which helps decompose the thatch layer.

 Dethatching and aeration tests